 The Signal setting matches the signaling behavior of the FXO equipment and the remote switch.
 Use the loop (Loop Start) option with telephone sets and simple PBX trunks.
 Use the gs (Ground Start) option with two-way PBX trunks because it helps to prevent glaring or call collisions.
 Use the lp-fd (Loop Start-Forward Disconnect) option with automated answering equipment.
-The 1s-R2 option is provided for a CCITT R2 interface.
+The R2 option is provided for a CCITT R2 interface.
 The selection you choose must match the behavior of the station equipment and the remote central office or PBX equipment.
 Use gs-a (ground-start automatic) for equipment requiring fast-response time to the central office.
 Use the lp-em option for (Loop Start).
-Use the ohd option for On-Hook Data Data Transmission beetween first and second ring (example: CallerID).
 The selection must match the behavior of both the station equipment and remote central office or PBX.
-The ohd option is limited in it's capabilities.
-If the line goes off-hook before or during the data transmission, data transmission shall be pre-empted or stopped and normal call completion treatment shall be provided.
-There should be at least a 5 second delay between two different phone calls so that the integrated access system can distinguish between 2 different phone calls and silence between ringing pattern of one call.

-If you selected the dpt option for the Mode of any port, then the three options that are supported under Type are dpt for standard Dial Pulse Termination signaling used in North America, 1s-R2 for CCITT signaling used internationally and i-R2 (immediate R2) which provides immediate seizure acknowledgment to the network.
-If you selected mrd as the Mode, then Type will automatically default to mrd.
+If you selected the dpt option for the Mode of any port, then the three options that are supported under Signal are dpt for standard Dial Pulse Termination signaling used in North America, R2 for CCITT signaling used internationally, i-R2 (immediate R2) which provides immediate seizure acknowledgment to the network and dp-em (Dial Pulse Electromechnical) used for timing relays that are specific to Russia.
+If you selected mrd as the Mode, then Signal will automatically default to mrd.
 If you select fxodn in Mode the options are loop, gs, lp-fd, R2, gs-a and lp-em.
 For fxo the additional option is ls-R2.